AcronProjectGroup/DjangoImages/README.md

 This Web Applicationwill produce desired outcomes, usefully ...

-In version 1.1.25 I have implement a lot of things be like:
+(Tag)Version 1.1.25, Implement a lot of things be like:
 - Better show HTML files
 - update signup system
 - Include css and pictures